Hasan330/hasan-khader/api-playground-tests/README.md

 	- Update a field and make sure it was updated
 	- Delete a field and make sure it no longer exists
 5) Checking data validity
+6) Make sure failure cases are handled:
+	- Searching for a wrong product
+	- Updating product with missing required fields

 I will apply this approach to the `Products` route, the same approach can be replicated for `Categories, Stores and Services` routes.